Community Group

 Mick Atencio (they/them) is a queer, neurodivergent, and trans nonbinary artist and theologian.
 They are passionate about queer liberation, care for neighbor, and honoring the creative spirit in every person they meet.
 Mick graduated with their Masters of Divinity degree at Virginia Theological Seminary in 2024, with their thesis and cumulative capstone focusing on the elemental forces in biblical creation narratives and poems.
 They love worship music, visual art, and poetry, have been published by Wipf & Stock, enfleshed and Sojourners, and currently reside in Chicago, Illinois with their husband Mitchell.
 In their free time, Mick enjoys baking, thrift shopping, learning how to play tennis, and creating art in various mediums

-Fridays at 8PM ET
+Saturdays at 3PM ET

-Sign up for Drop-In Community Groups below!
+Sign up for Advent and/or Drop-In Community Groups below!

 Leaders From Previous